 What do we teach?

-Although we teach you as a class, we work with you all as individuals – providing alternative solutions or teaching methods and giving you all individual targets to work on each week and we will give you a folder of information and handouts to support your training.
+Although we teach you as a class, we work with you all as individuals – providing alternative solutions or teaching methods and giving you all individual targets to work on each week.

 Who can come to the classes?